 Sixteen immigration offenders arrested

-During the operations, ImmD Task Force officers raided 16 target locations including restaurants, a massage parlour, a shopping mall, a nail polish shop, a street stall, garbage collection depots, a residential building and a residential flat under renovation.
-Twelve illegal workers and four employers were arrested.
-The illegal workers comprised seven men and five women, aged 18 to 50.
-Among them, five men were holders of recognisance forms, which prohibit them from taking any employment.
-Furthermore, a man was also suspected of using and being in possession of a forged Hong Kong identity card.
-Meanwhile, a man and three women, aged 39 to 70, were suspected of employing the illegal workers.
+During the anti-illegal worker operations, enforcement officers raided 15 target locations including restaurants, a tailor shop, grocery stores and a residential flat.
+Seven illegal workers comprising two men and five women aged 23 to 48 were arrested.
+Among them, two men and one woman were holders of recognisance forms, which prohibit them from taking any employment, while one man was suspected of being in possession of and using a Hong Kong identity card relating to another person.
+Two men and three women aged 28 to 49 were suspected of employing the illegal workers.